 Within the classroom, the teacher acts as a guide or facilitator.
 She works with children in small groups and individually.
 She is a link between the child, environment, and the hands-on manipulatives.
 The materials are designed to lead the children to learning through discovery.
 The teacher aids in the revealing of concepts and promotes a safe, respectful learning community.

-The Lower Elementary Curriculum
+The Ferndale Elementary Montessori Curriculum

-The Lower Elementary curriculum is designed around what Dr. Montessori termed Cosmic Education.
+The Ferndale Montessori Elementary curriculum is designed around what Dr. Montessori termed Cosmic Education.
 Cosmic Education is the intellectual and social/emotional work of the child during this plane of development.
 All subject areas are intertwined, resulting in cross-curricular connections and integration.
 The children are given five big impressionistic stories (The Five Great Lessons) at the beginning of the year, and all of their curriculum studies stem from these lessons.
 Building relationships between content areas creates meaningful learning for the children and increases motivation.

 A great emphasis is placed in the importance of reading and writing so that children can use these skills to explore other content areas.
 Language work also focuses on grammar, sentence analysis, word study, handwriting, and writing mechanics.